theserverlessway/aws-baseline/README.md

 The reports are stored in the reports folder, with separate folders for each audit tool.

 The Audit will take quite a long time (even if run in parallel mode).

+## Deleting default VPCs

+Deleting all default VPCs from your account should be one of the first steps you take.
+The make task `delete-default-vpcs` will remove them across all regions with the currently exported credentials.
+So either set the credentials or the profile through [environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) and start the command.
+It will run inside of the baseline docker container so you don't need any tools installed on your system.